oleksandrsirenko/mechanisms-of-action-moa-prediction/README.md

 # Mechanisms of Action (MoA) Prediction

-_The main goal of this research project is to develop an efficient algorithm for classifying drugs based on their biological activity._
+_Develop an efficient algorithm for classifying drugs based on their biological activity._

 ## :book: About